welbornprod/todo/README.md

     -D,--debug             : Debug mode, prints extra information.
                              Gives you a look into what's going on behind the scenes.
-    -e FILE,--export FILE  : Export a single key's items as JSON.
-                             FILE should be the file name for an existing JSON file, or a new file to be created.
-                             If '-' is passed, data will be printed to stdout.
     -f FILE,--file FILE    : Use this input file instead of todo.lst.
     -h,--help              : Show this help message.
     -i,--important         : Mark item as important (bold/red).
     -I,--unimportant       : Mark item as unimportant.
-    -j,--json              : Show list in JSON format.
+    -j,--json              : Show list, or a specific key in JSON format.
     -K,--removekey         : Remove a key/label. (includes all items)
     -l,--list              : List items from a certain key.
                              Defaults to: (first key)